 Nope.
 Gordy said nope!
 So did the godawful thing in the sky.

 Something strange is going on in Aqua Dulce, something unquestionably sinister too.
-But instead of fleeing, the residents attempt to record and even exploit this danger, in the misbelief that they can fraternise with this threat.
-Would they succeed in capitalising on the menace the likes of a circus show or would they end up gobbled up by their naivety?
+But instead of fleeing, the residents attempt to record and even exploit this danger, in the misbelief that they can fraternise with the threat.
+Would they succeed in capitalising on the menace the likes of a circus show or would they end up devoured by their naivety?

-Down the road, if not already happening, Jordan Peele will be a name that’s a must-study in cinematic courses.
+Down the road, if not already happening, Jordan Peele will be a name that’s a must-study in film courses.

 You might not agree with his dissertations on racial dynamics and social phenomena, but I think there is no doubt that this is a man capable of layering story genres like a magnificent wedding cake, with his end masterpieces always the stuff that you’d remember for a long time.